-What is the current state of California family law concerning covenants not to compete?
+What is the current state of California divorce concerning covenants not to compete?

 The Business and Professions Code – which renders void any agreement that restrains an individual form engaging in a lawful occupation or enterprise except as otherwise provided by statute – does not prohibit the issuance of a noncompetition order.
 However, the state’s policy favoring an individual’s right to freely practice his or her chosen trade or profession requires that any such restrictions be based upon evidence showing that those restrictions are reasonably necessary to preserve the value of the asset awarded to the other party in the division of marital property in a divorce.

-At their family law trial, Wife asked the divorce court to award SBSC to her, claiming that Husband had run SBSC into the ground and that expert testimony showed it had no value.
+At their divorce trial, Wife's divorce lawyer asked the divorce court to award SBSC to her, claiming that Husband had run SBSC into the ground and that expert testimony showed it had no value.
 The divorce court pointed out that an expert had valued SBSC at $49,000, which was completely offset by Husband’s post-separation contributions of between $43,000 and $70,000 to keep SBSC going.
 The divorce court awarded SBSC to Husband, finding that he had shown he could operate the business under adverse circumstances, while Wife appeared willing to sacrifice the interests of SBSC for seemingly little more than spiteful retribution.
-In a statement of intended decision related to the family law trial, the divorce court ordered Wife to surrender her SBSC stock, to execute all necessary documents, and to refrain from further conduct intended to harm SBSC in any way.
+In a statement of intended decision related to the divorce trial, the divorce court ordered Wife to surrender her SBSC stock, to execute all necessary documents, and to refrain from further conduct intended to harm SBSC in any way.
 The divorce court also ordered Wife to be subject to a five-year noncompetition order.

-When the Husband, through his lawyer, prepared a proposed statement of decision, he included a noncompetition order that restrained Wife from, among other things, competing with him or SBSC for five years from the date of the divorce judgment by setting up her own company with investors or others engaged in the production, bottling, marketing, or selling of rhum agricole or any kind of rum wherever produced or grown.
-The noncompetition family law order also prevented the Wife from consulting with or working for any of SBSC’s competitors.
-The Wife opposed the divorce court order, claiming that it violated B&P C § 16600 – which provides that a contract which restrains anyone from engaging in a lawful profession, trade, or business is void – and also California’s public policy favoring open competition.
-She also asserted that the divorce court lacked the authority to make such an order in the family law action.
+When the Husband, through his divorce lawyer, prepared a proposed statement of decision, he included a noncompetition order that restrained Wife from, among other things, competing with him or SBSC for five years from the date of the divorce judgment by setting up her own company with investors or others engaged in the production, bottling, marketing, or selling of rhum agricole or any kind of rum wherever produced or grown.
+The noncompetition divorce order also prevented the Wife from consulting with or working for any of SBSC’s competitors.
+The Wife's divorce lawyer opposed the divorce court order, claiming that it violated B&P C § 16600 – which provides that a contract which restrains anyone from engaging in a lawful profession, trade, or business is void – and also California’s public policy favoring open competition.
+She also asserted that the divorce court lacked the authority to make such an order in the divorce action.
 The court, however, did not agree.
-It adopted Husband’s proposed statement of decision, including the noncompetition order, and entered the family law judgment.
+It adopted Husband’s divorce lawyers proposed statement of decision, including the noncompetition order, and entered the divorce judgment.

 The Divorce Court’s Authority to Issue Orders in Family Law Proceedings Outweighs The Public Policy in Favor of Open Competition